opentensor/bittensor/README.md

 To learn more about Bittensor, please read our [paper](https://drive.google.com/file/d/1VnsobL6lIAAqcA1_Tbm8AYIQscfJV4KU/view).

 # Install
-Three ways to install Bittensor
+There are three ways to install Bittensor

 1. Through the installer:
 ```